Caribbean Beach Resort Fact Sheet Moderate Resort

 An internal bus stops at each village and at OPR and circles the resort twice before leaving.

 If you bring or rent a car, you will find parking at CBR to be ample.
-Depending on your room location, you may or may not be able to park close to your room – if this is an issue, ask when room selection is made.

 A game arcade room, Goombay Games, is located at OPR, adjacent to the shops.